ulrichwinter/helloworld/README.md

     * wait again for the same duration
     * start the port 8081 server
 * It emits a basic log message after starting which can be used to test log-based wait strategies.
+* It serves a `/echo` endpoint, where alle header values are returned and an externally visible URI for this endpoint is constructed from the relevant proxy headers.
 ## Example usage

 ```